lhbflora/Bike_Project/README.md

 Here the red dashed line separating the free rides (left) from the rides which incur a usage fee (right).
 * It seems that short-term users are much more sensitive to the system rules: only a small tail of the trip distribution lies beyond 30 minutes.
 * On the other hand, with the commute habit, annual Subscribers seems not care about the extra fee.
 I guess that may results from the lower extra cost(\$2.50 per 15mins) than day pass users(\$4 per 15mins)

+As a good supplement of public traffic, low cost and convenience rental bike is chosen by millions of people on the way to the bus/subway station to work or just take a leisure riding.
+So I propose a project to research how to optimize the existing system and what can we do in  the future to promote the development of this environmentally friendly industry.
+According to the data posted, a lot more things can be explore.
+For example,compare to the last-year-data, how does percentage of the subscribers and costomers change.
+According to this change how can we adjust the annual and short time price setting.
+Or what's near the hottest station such that people are willing to rent the bike and to what extent each factor affect the uage.
+So we can adjust the amount of  bike to be placed in each station.
+Moreover, in combination with the infrastructure construction, where should we build the new station.